bootdotdev/blog/content/misc/well-we-might-have-a-video-call-for-that.md

 > Information is generally far less useful when it is only stored in one person’s head, as opposed to being accessible in a shared system that everyone trusts and can use.
 If you take important information out of your own head and store it in a medium that allows others to easily find and contextualise it, that’s a win for everyone....
 >
-> ...While _sharing_ information in a chat is extremely easy, it is also a “fire and forget” mode of communications.
+> ...While _sharing_ information in a chat is extremely easy, it is also a "fire and forget" mode of communications.
 Chat makes it difficult to find information after the fact.
-If you’ve ever attempted to scour a busy Slack or IRC archive for a discussion on a specific topic that you only remember to have happened a “few months ago”, you’ll agree with me here.
+If you’ve ever attempted to scour a busy Slack or IRC archive for a discussion on a specific topic that you only remember to have happened a "few months ago", you’ll agree with me here.

 While I agree with this in a lot of cases, the problem is that most communication contains information that simply doesn't need to be distributed to everyone.
 If I documented even as little as 10% of the information my team communicates between itself on slack, our Wiki would get insanely unwieldy.